chenxizhang/openai-powershell/README.md

 Currently, we support two cmdlets, `New-OpenAICompletion` (alias: `noc`) and `New-ChatGPTConversation` (alias: `chat` or `chatgpt` ), you can find the full help by using `Get-Help noc -Full` in your terminal.

+From 1.1.0.3, the result will copy to Clipboard automatically, so that you can paste it into anywhere accordingly.

 ### New-OpenAICompletion

 ```